PlanetLive/LinearA/disc/README.md

 Theseus had met Ariadne, daughter of King Minos, in Crete and they became lovers.
 She helped him kill the Minotaur in the labyrinth and come back alive by giving him a ball of thread to guide his way back.
 Theseus intended to bring Ariadne back to Athens but had to leave her on Naxos at the behest of the deity Dionysus, who had fallen in love with her.
 Theseus was so overcome with grief that he forgot to change the black sail to white on his final leg back to Athens.
 King Aegeus spotted Theseus’ ship from the Cape of Sounion and, catching sight of the black sail, threw himself into the sea from the cliff, in a fit of despair.
 The sea was thereafter called the Aegean.

 Loren Heyns adds: Defeating the Minotaur (jumping the bull) was a forerunner to marriage (a right of passage) in cultures from the Mediterranean to India.
-Returning home to Athens in the spring without a successful marriage may have prevented a young captain from painting his boat white.
+Returning south without a successful marriage may have prevented a young captain from painting his boat white.
 Without a dowry from the bride's family, the young sailer may not have had funds to join the official Minoan white-boat trade network.
 It would be a gloomy day indeed for the future trading prospects between families.
-The defeated bull-jumper might as well not return home.
+The defeated bull-jumper would probably not be able to afford a boat of his own.

+---
 <br>

 # Winter Trade in the Far South